The Dead Prince and the Talking Doll: The King of Pins

+The Sister (Bharia)

 In a Central Indian tale collected from a Bharia source in Mandla and titled The Sister, a princess with seven brothers receives a prophecy by an astrologer: she will marry a corpse.
 Their father, the king, dismisses the words and forgets about it.
 Years later, she and her brothers go on a hunt.
-They soon become thirst and find a house in the jungle, furnished and filled with provisions.
+They soon become thirsty and find a house in the jungle, furnished and filled with provisions.
 They drink water and spend the night there.
 The next morning, the brothers take their servants with them and exit the house, when its doors lock the princess in.
 The princess wanders about the house and finds it full of utensils, food and clothes, and finds the body of a man with innumerable pins on it.
 Her brothers realize her fate is coming true and leave her be.
 The princess then begins to remove the pins on the man one by one.
 Meanwhile, the princes return home and report to his parents the occurrence.
 Their mother fashions a doll of rag and sends it with a maidservant to her daughter in the jungle.
 When the maidservant arrives, the princess has removed almost every pin, save from those on his face, when she welcomes the maidservant with some water to drink, and leaves to take a bath.
 While she is busy, the maidservant removes the last pins and revives the prince, who mistakes her for his saviour.
 The princess comes back from the bath and finds the prince awakened, and the maidservant lies she is a lowly servant.
 The princess takes the doll of rag to the bunyan tree, which comes alive at night to provide food the princess and to bathe her.
 The princess confides in the doll, which tells her her sorrow will end in four days.
 In the morning, the doll returns to an immobile state; the princess returns to the prince's house and is beaten by the maidservant.
 The next night, the Lamans follow the princess to the riverside, see women coming out to bathe the princess, and report to the prince.
 On the third night, the prince himself follows the princess and witness the same scene.
 By the fourth day, the prince confronts the princess about her true identity, and she reveals everything.
 The prince marries the true princess at once, and she requests the prince to fill the maidservant's nose and mouth with marking nuts and cowry shells and bury her alive.
 It happens thus, and the prince takes his wife into his house.